3kh0/ext-remover/README.md

 <details>
 <summary><b>NEW LTMEAT</b> Disable extensions</summary>

-  **If your Chromebook has received the 115 And Above patch on the stable channel Then Here's A New Method For LTMEAT**
+  **If your Chromebook has received the 115 And Above patch on the stable channel, Then Here's A New Method For LTMEAT**

 **Unpatched on 115 and above**

 **L**iterally **T**he **M**eatiest **E**xploit of **A**ll **T**ime

-1. Create a bookmark folder and paste the extension page lots of times.
+1. Create a bookmark folder and paste the extension page many times.
 (About 800 minimum is recommended assuming your Chromebook is average school quality) It is recommended that you add the extension page at the beginning of the folder.

-2. Right click and open all in a new window.
+2. Right-click and open all in a new window.

 3. Close the window with all those tabs.